TonyTwoStep/septa-live-map/README.md

 # septa-live-map
-Container for a webserver that shows the live locations and trip details of all SEPTA buses and trollys.
+Docker container for a webserver that shows the live locations and trip details of all SEPTA buses and trollys.